HazyResearch/bootleg/docs/source/advanced/distributed_training.rst

 Distributed Training
 ====================

-We discuss how to use distributed training to train a Bootleg model on the full Wikipedia dump.
+We discuss how to use distributed training to train a Bootleg model on the full Wikipedia save.
 This tutorial assumes you have already completed the `Basic Training Tutorial`_.

-As Wikipedia has over 5 million entities and over 50 million sentences, training on the full Wikipedia dump is computationally expensive.
+As Wikipedia has over 5 million entities and over 50 million sentences, training on the full Wikipedia save is computationally expensive.
 We recommend using a `p4d.24xlarge <https://aws.amazon.com/ec2/instance-types/p4/>`_ instance on AWS to train on Wikipedia.

 We provide a config for training Wikipedia `here <https://github.com/HazyResearch/bootleg/tree/master/configs/tutorial/wiki_uncased_ft.yaml>`_.
 Note this config is the config used to train the pretrained model provided in the `End-to-End Tutorial <https://github.com/HazyResearch/bootleg/tree/master/tutorials/end2end_ned_tutorial.ipynb>`_.